 All the computing systems of the LHC experiments are based on a variety of services developed inside the collaborations.
-Typically these services provide functionalities very specific to the experiment and strongly coupled to the computing and data model; however they may also implement generic, Grid-like functionalities, thus effectively taking the place of similar services developed by external Grid projects.
-There are some reasons for this:
+Typically these services provide functionalities very specific to the experiment and strongly coupled to the computing and data model; however, in some cases two or more experiments have developed similar services which could possibly have been implemented as a common generic service.
+There are some possible reasons for this:

-- a) the experiment needed a service on a timescale incompatible with the one of the Grid projects; - b) the development cycle needed to be much faster than it was possible for a Grid project; - c) the experiment requirements were not fully compatible with those of the user communities served by the Grid project.
+- a) the experiment needed a service on a timescale incompatible with the one of the Grid projects; - b) the development cycle needed to be much faster than it was possible within a Grid project; - c) the experiment requirements were not fully compatible with those of the user communities served by the Grid project.